adi518/vue-facebook-login/README.md

 ## Uncaught ReferenceError: regeneratorRuntime is not defined

-This packge uses `async/await` syntax, which is based on [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+This package uses `async/await` syntax, which is based on [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
 In short, if you target old browsers (think about that carefully) you'll have to add [regenerator-runtime](https://github.com/facebook/regenerator/tree/master/packages/regenerator-runtime) to your dependencies.
 See this [issue](https://github.com/adi518/vue-facebook-login-component/issues/17) for more details.

 ```console
 npm install --save regenerator-runtime
 ```

-Then, import it at the topmost of your `main.js` (or similar entrypoint).
+Then, import it at the topmost of your `main.js` (or similar entry-point).

 ```js
 import 'regenerator-runtime'